Westbury, New York: History

 As the birth rate declined, people married at a later age and the high cost of buying a home prevented many people from assuming a mortgage in the 1970s, Westbury again underwent change, becoming more urban and city-like over time.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.3 sqmi, all land.

+Westbury is located about 18 mi east of Manhattan.